 Hartz's colleague, Gannet Hallar, asked Hartz to help analyse the gases released from the bore holes that pine beetles make when attacking a tree after she witnessed first-hand the devastation the beetles had wrought on a cross-country ski area in Colorado that she had been visiting since childhood.

 "They, unfortunately, had to clear-cut the whole area because all the trees died, and it was a fire danger for all the cabins," said Hallar, who runs the Storm Peak Laboratory at the Desert Research Institute in Steamboat Springs, Colo.
 "So, that was just shocking to me, to be honest; that had a big impact."

-Hallar, an atmospheric scientist and research professor at the institute, knew about a previous study done by Danish researcher Marianne Glasius that had found a several-fold increase in emissions of volatile organic compounds, or VOCs, in spruce trees infested with weevils.
+Hallar, an atmospheric scientist and research professor at the institute, knew about a previous study done by Danish researcher Marianne Glasius that had found a several-fold increase in emissions of volatile organic compounds in spruce trees infested with weevils.